Protest vote: Protest vote and abstention

-Abstention may be a type of protest vote when it is not solely the result of apathy or indifference towards politics.
+Abstention may be a type of protest vote when it is not solely the result of political apathy or indifference towards politics.
 In systems where voting is compulsory, abstention may be an act of political disappointment.
 The anarchist movement rejects representative democracy in favor of a more direct form of government and has historically called for abstention as a form of protest.
 Active protest voting, whether through spoiled or blank ballots, tends to communicate dissatisfaction more effectively than abstention.

 Abstaining increases the proportion of votes for the most popular candidate or party, while using a protest vote against the popular candidate or party can shrink a margin of victory.
 Reducing the margin may result in a hung parliament or a smaller difference between the parties in government, thus limiting the chance a single party will have control over the system.